hammackj/projmgr/README.md

 		path:
 		type:

 To configure ProjMgr just change projectname/name/path/type to fit your projects.

+	projectname - can be any string identifier name - any string displayed during update/checks path - the path to the repo to check/update type - type of the repo either 'svn' or 'git'

-Once the config file is edited you are ready to go.
+Once the config file is edited everything is ready to go.

 Simple usage is as follows: